 Benefits for Faculty

 A direct result of the TRAC Fellows program will be improvement in the quality of student writing.
 Faculty who value good writing will enjoy reading better student work without having to devote precious time to the teaching of writing.
 In the TRAC Fellows, faculty will also have a valuable resource for helping students with assignments that require library and database research.
 TRAC Fellows will also be trained in assisting faculty with integrating write-to-learn activities that enhance student engagement with course content.
-Additionally, fellows work with LTS Instructional Technologists to provide assistance in making the best and most appropriate use of new educational technologies.
 Ultimately, faculty will benefit from interaction with students in their courses who are increasingly engaged, knowledgeable, and communicative.

 Benefits for the University